Dr Amélie A. Augé

 Zealand sea lion), I wanted to expand my skills in the human side of environmental management and large-scale environmental issues.
 I moved into the field of Conservation Planning.
 It was a

 steep learning curve to engage in this field, at the frontier with social sciences.
 It gave me real-world insights into the precarious bridge between science and policies.

 I have now taken a position outside academia to be actively involved in the link between science and government policies and work programmes.
-My aim is to provide leading science-grounded advice and strategic planning to improve marine and coastal conservation by influencing governmental policies, funding decisions and on-the-ground operations, and by developing collaborations and partnerships to enhance conservation outcomes.
+My aim is to use leading science-grounded advice and strategic planning to improve marine and coastal conservation by influencing funding decisions and on-the-ground operations, and by developing collaborations and partnerships to enhance conservation outcomes.

 My research skills include:

 The map below shows all the locations where I have worked and/or conducted fieldwork, leading, assisting, guiding or volunteering.
 Marine mammals (pinnipeds and cetaceans) have been the focus of most projects, but I also worked with seabirds, reptiles and small land mammals, as well as habitat mapping.